Projects

 XAVER HELLMEIER – drums

-The Claus Raible Tentet features an exciting melange of original compositions and original arrangements of jazz standards and bebop classics.
+The Claus Raible Tentet presents an exciting melange of original compositions and original arrangements of jazz standards and bebop classics.

 For the line-up Claus Raible was able to engage top soloists from six different countries.